Child Care Service Referral Process for Stage II

 A. The APP:

-• Contacts the EC to notify them that their client is no longer working by:
+- Contacts the AEC/EC to notify them that their client is no longer working by sending an email message to the AEC/EC and their supervisor.

-• Forwards a copy of the activity referral to the APP.
+- Forwards a copy of the Welfare-to-Work Activity Assignment (WTW 2) or Welfare-to-Work Activity Referral Form (SCD 1723) to the APP.

 C. The APP:

-• Ensures child care services are provided to support the client’s welfare-to-work activity.
+- Ensures child care services are provided to support the client’s WTW activity.

-Note: If the EC determines the client is no longer working prior to receiving information from the APP, the EC must email the information to the APP.
+Note: If the AEC/EC determines the client is no longer working prior to receiving information from the APP, the AEC/EC must email the information to the APP.

 Re-entry to the CWES Program